wragge/dfat-documents-web/_volumes/volume-26-australia-and-papua-new-guinea-1966-1969/118-final-report-by-select-committee.md

 ---
+doc_date: '1967-06-06'
+doc_num: 118
+doc_order: 118
+naa_refs:
+- naa_barcode: 1865359
+  naa_control_symbol: '440'
+  naa_series: A5842
+  reference: '[NAA: A5842, 440]'
-title: "118 Final Report By Select Committee"
+title: Final Report By Select Committee
-volume: "Volume 26: Australia and Papua New Guinea, 1966–1969"
+vol_full_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
-doc_id: 9626
 vol_id: 26
-doc_date: 1967-06-06
-barcode: 1865359
+vol_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
 ---

-# 118 Final Report By Select Committee

 Port Moresby, 6 June 1967

 Chapter I

  _Introduction_

 1\.
-The Select Committee was appointed by resolution of the House of Assembly on 19th May 1965, ‘to consider ways and means of preparing and presenting, and to draft for the consideration of the House, a set of constitutional proposals to serve as a guide for future constitutional development in the Territory.2
+The Select Committee was appointed by resolution of the House of Assembly on 19th May 1965, ‘to consider ways and means of preparing and presenting, and to draft for the consideration of the House, a set of constitutional proposals to serve as a guide for future constitutional development in the Territory.[2](#f2)

 2\.
 Two interim reports have been presented.
-The first, on the 26th November 1965, gave details of the Committee’s progress to that time, and of its future activities.3 The second, on the 30th August 1966, recommended changes in the composition of the House of Assembly to be elected in 1968.4 These recommendations were adopted by the House, and the necessary amendments to the Papua and New Guinea Act were subsequently made by the Commonwealth Parliament.
+The first, on the 26th November 1965, gave details of the Committee’s progress to that time, and of its future activities.[3](#f3) The second, on the 30th August 1966, recommended changes in the composition of the House of Assembly to be elected in 1968.[4](#f4) These recommendations were adopted by the House, and the necessary amendments to the Papua and New Guinea Act were subsequently made by the Commonwealth Parliament.

 3\.
 While the first part of the Committee’s work was related to the legislature, the second part referred to the executive arm of the government, and to what changes, if any, should be made to enable greater local participation in the government.

 4\.
 Your Committee believes that the pace of constitutional change should be dictated by the people of the Territory, and that no changes should be proposed without the people’s support.
 Accordingly, the Committee Recently visited all District headquarters and sought views on the next steps to be taken in the constitutional development of the Territory and whether members of the House should participate more fully in the executive government.

 5\.
 Many varying views were submitted: one large sector of the community was against any change and wanted the present position continued, at least until 1972.
-A small group put forward far reaching recommendations amounting to limited self government.5 The majority maintained an intermediate position.
+A small group put forward far reaching recommendations amounting to limited self government.[5](#f5) The majority maintained an intermediate position.
 They desired a further step forward so that members of the House could participate more in the government.

 6\.
 In addition to obtaining an indication of the degree of constitutional advance desired by the majority of the people, many valuable ideas on how the elected members could participate more fully in the executive government were expressed, and these have assisted the Committee in reaching its conclusions.
 The Committee was pleased to receive many written submissions.
 These were all carefully considered, and were of considerable assistance.

 Chapter II

  _The Administrator’s Executive Council_

 7\.
 The Committee appreciates that until the people of the Territory determine their own political and constitutional future, the duty and responsibility of administering the Territory rests with the Administrator acting on behalf of the Australian Government.
 Subject to this, the Administrator’s Executive Council should be the principal instrument of policy of the Executive Government of the Territory.